-The German Johenning collection owes its existence to the efforts of Renate and Friedrich Johenning, who share a common interest in German Expressionism with their Swiss counterparts.
+- The German Johenning collection, which owes its existence to the efforts of Renate and Friedrich Johenning, who share a common interest in German Expressionism with their Swiss counterparts.

 These shared interests are such that the Fondazione Gabriele e Anna Braglia recently hosted a joint exhibition of the two collections in Lugano: “From Kandinsky to Nolde”.